visgl/deck.gl/bindings/pydeck-carto/docs/authentication.rst

 Authentication
 ==============

-Pydeck-carto supports two types of authentications using the `carto-auth <https://github.com/cartodb/carto-auth>`_ package.
+Pydeck-carto supports two types of authentication using the `carto-auth <https://github.com/cartodb/carto-auth>`_ package.

 * Authentication using OAuth
 * Authentication using a credentials file